MinhLeez-max/QLKH/README.md

 # FiFai_QLKH

 This is the FiFai_QLKH project.
+HEHEHEH

 * This commit is to test CI/CD pipeline on GitHub Actions.
 ## Công nghệ sử dụng